 Lingerie is not longer seen as a necessity but is becoming instead a real fashion accessory.
 Luxury fashion brands are extremely popular among Chinese consumers that are looking for westernized products.
 Another trend is also linked to sports underwear that are extremely popular in China as well.

-As a matter of fact, China’s underwear market was valued at $61 billion in 2020, according to iiMedia Research Group.
-According to CBNData’s Underwear Industry Trends Research, in 2019, women’s underwear were among the most purchased categories of products (with over 60% of online purchase).
+As a matter of fact, China’s underwear market was valued at US$2.96 billion in 2023.
+The market is expected to grow annually by 3.48% (CAGR 2023-2027).
+According to CBNData’s Underwear Industry Trends Research, women’s underwear were among the most purchased categories of products (with over 60% of online purchase).
 But don’t forget that men’s underwear are also extremely popular in China, which can be demonstrated for example with the Calvin Klein popular campaign with the Chinese singer Zhang Yixing (aka K-pop star Lay).

 Moreover, China’s lingerie market has been thriving despite the Covid-19 pandemic, which can represents a significant CAGR by 2025 .
 International brands are non longer focusing their ad toward sexy intimates, but are more prioritizing their underwear for comfort and health, two trendy key points for Chinese consumers.